NDevTK/infra/doc/users/services/commit_queue/index.md

 1. Please report issues to [chrome-troopers].
 1. If you have a feature request, feel free to file a bug, use label Build-CommitQueue.
-Be sure to search for
+Be sure to search for [current feature requests] first.
-   [current feature requests][current-feature-requests]
-   first.

 ## Options